edtan/edtan.github.io/_posts/2020-07-12-a-mental-model-for-jq.md

-Instead of thinking of `jq` as a query language to select and identify bits and pieces of JSON, think of it as a bunch of for-loops chained together, where each for-loop iterates over each item in the JSON.
-This is similar in principle to the use of `map()` and `filter()` in JavaScript.
+Instead of thinking of `jq` as a query language to select and identify bits and pieces of JSON, think of it as a bunch of for-loops chained together one after another, where each for-loop iterates over each item in the current data in the chain.
+This is similar in principle to chaining together a series of `map()` and `filter()` in JavaScript.
 This idea is well-described as [Sequences as Conventional Interfaces](https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book-Z-H-15.html#%_sec_2.2.3) in Structure and Interpretation of Computer Programs.